chen-assert/cccbd_web/Document/01_system_draft.md

 ### 4.2.1 Technology overview

-In the back-end, the main design rule we followed is the microsurgery architecture, and the core concept is that we only build a series RESTful API provided to front-end, and let the front-end to decide how to use them.
+In the back-end, the main design rule we followed is the microservices architecture, the core concept of our design is to build a series services and provided to front-end by RESTful API, and let the front-end application decide how to use them to process business logic.
 <figure>
   <div align='center'>
   <img src="src/rest-apis-fig2.png" height=300/>